ofajs/stanz/README.md

+# Stanz 8

+A data synchronization library that listens for changes to child objects;

-# stanz 7
+More compact than stanz 7

-针对性能的优化；大幅度提升 get 和 set 的性能；

-化繁为简，抛弃部分浪费效率的特性；

-* 事件机；
-* parent机制，改为拥有者机制
-* Proxy get

-增加更多有用的特性

-* 对象映射（从此不需要镜像对象）